diablouma/grape_basic_app/README.md

   `http://localhost:9292/api/comments`

+  Run `rake app_stop` to stop the app

 ##Tests

 Tests are built using Rspec

 ##Running tests:
   While in the root of the project run `$ rake test`.
 This will run every test in the project.

   You can run different kinds of tests by doing:

   `$ rake test_unit` for unit tests

   `$ rake test_integration` for integration tests

   `$ rake test_functional` for functional tests